 The Aboriginal population is diverse.
 The Sydney Basin, where we construct and operate, is a complex space grappling with the added challenge of being the first site of colonisation and of the intensity of the place-taking process that has happened.
-We are proud to have used our Metro Western Sydney Airport and Metro West projects to pilot the Connecting with Country Framework prepared by the NSW Government Architect for the Metro Western Sydney Airport and Metro West projects.
+We are proud to have used our Metro Western Sydney Airport and Metro West projects to pilot the Connecting with Country Framework prepared by the NSW Government Architect.
 The framework encourages everyone involved in delivering government projects in NSW to take up the challenge of thinking differently, working differently, and making decisions that appropriately prioritise Country.